-Notes to the interim financial statements for the six-month period ended June 30, 2025 (unaudited)
+Notes to the interim financial statements for the period from commencement January 31 to June 30, 2025 (unaudited)

 1. Formation of Fund

 The address of the Fund's registered office is 3080 Yonge St., Suite 4000, Toronto, Ontario.

 Lysander Funds Limited (the "Manager" or "Lysander") is the manager and trustee of the Fund and is responsible for providing or arranging the provision of all general management and administrative services required by the Fund in its day-to-day operations, including but not limited to, calculating and reporting the net asset value of the Fund and its series, preparing all offering documents, unitholder recordkeeping and other administrative services.